Which .22 Handgun Is Best for Women? A Beginner-Friendly Comparison

 Where I Started

-The very first handgun I ever fired was a .22 Ruger, if I recall correctly.
+The very first handgun I ever fired was a .22 Ruger.
 My husband and I took a quick, spontaneous detour to an indoor shooting range, and before I knew it, I was suited up with “eyes and ears,” aka safety goggles and ear plugs.
 Moments later, there I was.
 Standing in front of a target, with hubby alongside giving me my first shooting lesson with a .22 pistol.

 To top it off, it’s not a bad self-defense weapon, either, but training and practice are key!